wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 /
 ```

-The results for this assertion have been saved in the wtPLSQL tables.
-Use the default reporting package to display the results.
+There are no test results because the test results were not sent to DBMS_OUTPUT.
+The test results were saved in the wtPLSQL tables.

+To view the results, run this:

 ```
 set serveroutput on size unlimited format word_wrapped